| Previous Page | Next Page | Index

 21 Apr - 12 Jul 1806 operations, with the Army, along the coast of Naples, in support of the Prince of Hesse.

 2 Feb-3 Mar 1807 With Sir John Duckworth on what some have described as his somewhat less than successful expedition to Constantinople.
 2 Feb arrived at Malta from off Sicily to join Sir John Duckworth's squadron.
-4th sailed for the Archipelago, arriving off the off Tenedos on the 10th, where she joined the Canopus and her squadron.
-11 Feb the squadron sailed for Constantinople.
+4th departed for the Archipelago, arriving off the off Tenedos on the 10th, where she joined the Canopus and her squadron.
+11 Feb the squadron departed for Constantinople.
 14th anchored off Cape Janizary, ships' boats used to attempt to rescue men from the burning Ajax.
 19th steered for Constantinople.
 2 Mar returned to the Mediterranean.

-26 Jul 1807 sailed as a part of a fleet of 38 vessels for Copenhagen and was present from 15 Aug - 20 Oct 1807 for the siege and bombardment of Copenhagen and capture of Danish Fleet by Adm.
+26 Jul 1807 departed as a part of a fleet of 38 vessels for Copenhagen and was present from 15 Aug - 20 Oct 1807 for the siege and bombardment of Copenhagen and capture of Danish Fleet by Adm.
 Gambier.

 20 Oct 1808 captured the French brig-corvette Pilade.

 30 Jan-24 Feb 1809 a part of a expedition under R.-adm Sir A Cochrane which arrived off Martinique with a view to taking the Island.